Rthecoder/hello-world/README.md

 # hello-world
-My name is RIDA I like to do coding
+My name is RIDA I like to do coding, I like to help my mother do cooking, I love to play basketball a lot